datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 In most scenarios, you'll actually want to set up a processing pipeline that's transparent to the `sender`, not the receiver.
 We'll show how this can be done by creating a load balancer in front of the receiver.

-Let's now create a "lower" microservice by copying the upper microservice, and changing the ``on_message`` event handler::
+Let's start by creating a "lower" microservice by copying the upper microservice, and changing the ``on_message`` event handler::

   def on_message(self, event):